 Where do I get dandelion root?

-You will need to scrub, chop and dry them out before using them, though.
+You will need to scrub, chop and dry them out before roasting them, though.
 I typically put mine in my dehydrator at 95°F for about 12 hours, but you can also just lay them on a towel in a dry, cool area until they’re brittle.

 How do you roast dandelion root?

-Although you may be imagining that it’s similar to the somewhat daunting process of artisanal coffee roasting, it actually couldn’t be easier.
+Although you may be imagining that it’s similar to the daunting process of artisanal coffee roasting, it actually couldn’t be easier.
 All you do is throw some dried roots in a pan over medium-high heat and stir until they become golden brown and fragrant.
 Yep, that’s it.

 Roasted Dandelion Root Tea Recipe